Associate Professor

 Recent Publications:

 - “The Dao of Han Fei.”
 In Justin Tiwald, ed., Oxford Handbook of Chinese Philosophy.
-New York: Oxford University Press, forthcoming.
+New York: Oxford University Press, forthcoming 2025.

 - “Early Chinese Political Realists: From Shen Buhai to Han Fei.”
 In Selusi Ambrogio and David Rogacz, eds.
-Chinese Philosophy and Its Thinkers: From Ancient Times to the Present Day.
-London: Bloomsbury Academic, forthcoming 2024, 133-148.
+Chinese Philosophy and Its Thinkers, Volume I: Chinese Ancient and Early Imperial Philosophy.
+London: Bloomsbury Academic, 2024, 133-148.

 - “Morality vs. Impartial Standards in the Shenzi Fragments” In Yuri Pines, ed.
 Dao Companion to China’s fa Traditions: The Philosophy of Governance by Impartial Standards.
 New York: Springer, 2024, 83-97.

-- “Human Motivations in the fa Traditions.”
+- “Human Motivations in the fa Traditions: Visions From the Shenzi Fragments, Shangjunshu, and Han Feizi.”
 In Yuri Pines, ed.
 Dao Companion to China’s fa Traditions: The Philosophy of Governance by Impartial Standards.
 New York: Springer, 2024, 295-313.

 - “Normativity of War and Peace: Thoughts from the Han Feizi.”
 In Sumner B. Twiss, Ping-cheung Lo, and Benedict Chan, eds.
 Warfare Ethics in Comparative Perspective: China and the West.
 London: Routledge, 2024, 113-125.